FastMap: Revisiting Structure from Motion through First-Order Optimization: Limitations and Conclusions

 \section{Limitations and Conclusions}

-We introduce \alg, a novel structure from motion method focused on simplicity and speed. \alg is much faster than state-of-the-art methods (COLMAP and GLOMAP), while achieving comparable performance on pose accuracy and novel view synthesis quality.
-We attribute this significant speed gain to core algorithmic innovations that reduce the cost of each optimization step, and to an extensive use of GPU-friendly operations.
-These improvements do come with a few drawbacks. \alg relies solely on fundamental matrices to estimate focal lengths, and might fail on scenes where most points lie on a single plane. \alg is also more sensitive to incorrect matching induced by repetitive patterns and symmetric structures, when compared to GLOMAP.
-Nevertheless, we believe it is an important step towards highly efficient camera pose estimation and 3D reconstruction at scale.
-We will open-source our code and hope that it will benefit other researchers and practitioners.
+We introduce \alg, a new structure from motion method focused on simplicity and speed.
+Contrary to the common practice in other SfM systems, \alg uses first-order optimization extensively and is much faster than state-of-the-art methods (COLMAP and GLOMAP), while achieving comparable performance on pose accuracy and novel view synthesis quality.
+These improvements do come with a few drawbacks.
+For example, \alg might fail on scenes where there are a lot of degenerate motions, and is more sensitive to incorrect matching induced by repetitive patterns and symmetric structures when compared to GLOMAP (please refer to the appendix for a more detailed discussion of limitations).
+Nevertheless, we believe it is an important step towards highly efficient camera pose estimation for real-world 3D data acquisition at scale.

 {

 }